sagarguglani15/CrudApi/ReadMe.md

-Simple Student and Couurse enrollment API to understand
+Simple Student and Course enrollment API to understand
 	the basics of CRUD

 C => Create		(using post request)